 Filing a Claim

-Once a worker is injured on the job, they have 30 days to notify their employer about their injury.
+Once a worker is injured on the job, they have 30 days to notify their employer.
 After the 30-day window passes, according to the Workers’ Compensation Board, an employee could lose rights to workers’ compensation benefits.
 The worker should file Form C-3 with the state as soon as possible, though legally, the worker has up to two years to do so.

 Form C-3 requires some basic information: